jancharatan/strava-auto-kudos/README.md

 ## Description

-A bot that will gives Strava kudos everytime one of the accounts it follows uploads an activity.
+A bot that gives Strava kudos everytime an account it follows uploads an activity.
 For instructions on how to set up your own Strava kudos bot, check out the section below!

 ## Create your own Strava Kudos Bot